awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

 Some text editors introduce non\-conforming, non\-printing characters into files\.
 If you use text editors to create or modify AppSpec files or shell script files to run on Amazon Linux, Ubuntu Server, or RHEL instances, then any deployments that rely on these files might fail\.
 When CodeDeploy uses these files during a deployment, the presence of these characters can lead to hard\-to\-troubleshoot AppSpec file validation failures and script execution failures\.

-In the CodeDeploy console, on the event details page for the deployment, choose **View logs**\. \(Alternatively, you use the AWS CLI to call the [get\-deployment\-instance](https://docs.aws.amazon.com/cli/latest/reference/deploy/get-deployment-instance.html) command\.\) Look for errors like "invalid character," "command not found," or "file not found\."
+In the CodeDeploy console, on the event details page for the deployment, choose **View logs**\. \(Or you use the AWS CLI to call the [get\-deployment\-instance](https://docs.aws.amazon.com/cli/latest/reference/deploy/get-deployment-instance.html) command\.\) Look for errors like `invalid character`, `command not found`, or `file not found`\.

 To address this issue, we recommend the following:
-+ Do not use text editors that automatically introduce non\-printing characters such as carriage returns \(`^M` characters\) into your AppSpec files and shell script files\.
++ Do not use text editors that introduce non\-printing characters such as carriage returns \(`^M` characters\) into your AppSpec files and shell script files\.
-+ Use text editors that display non\-printing characters such as carriage returns in your AppSpec files and shell script files, so you can find and remove any that may be automatically or randomly introduced\.
-For examples of these types of text editors, search the Internet for "text editor show carriage returns\."
++ Use text editors that display non\-printing characters such as carriage returns in your AppSpec files and shell script files, so you can find and remove any that might be introduced\.
+For examples of these types of text editors, search the internet for text editors that show carriage returns\.
 + Use text editors running on Amazon Linux, Ubuntu Server, or RHEL instances to create shell script files that run on Amazon Linux, Ubuntu Server, or RHEL instances\.
-For examples of these types of text editors, search the Internet for "Linux shell script editor\."
+For examples of these types of text editors, search the internet for Linux shell script editors\.
-+ If you must use a text editor in Windows or Mac OS to create shell script files to run on Amazon Linux, Ubuntu Server, or RHEL instances, use a program or utility that converts text in Windows or Mac OS format to Unix format\.
-For examples of these programs and utilities, search the Internet for "DOS to UNIX" or "Mac to UNIX\."
++ If you must use a text editor in Windows or macOS to create shell script files to run on Amazon Linux, Ubuntu Server, or RHEL instances, use a program or utility that converts text in Windows or macOS format to Unix format\.
+For examples of these programs and utilities, search the internet for DOS to UNIX or Mac to UNIX\.
 Be sure to test the converted shell script files on the target operating systems\.

 ## Using Finder in macOS to bundle an application revision can cause deployments to fail<a name="troubleshooting-bundle-with-finder"></a>